Tommy Edman Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.74 team ERA ranks 24th across all MLB pitching staffs.
+- The Reds have the 24th-ranked team ERA among all league pitching staffs (4.77).

-- Reds pitchers combine to allow 199 total home runs at a rate of 1.4 per game (third-most in the league).
+- The Reds surrender the third-most home runs in baseball (200 total, 1.4 per game).

-- The left-hander last pitched on Saturday against the Chicago Cubs, when he tossed 6 1/3 innings, allowing one earned run while giving up four hits.
+- The Reds will look to Spiers (0-0) in his second start of the season.

-- The 24-year-old has an ERA of 3.22, with 9.9 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .223 batting average against him.
+- His last appearance was on Sunday against the Chicago Cubs, when the righty tossed four innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.